After deadly mass shootings, survivors and victims' families are still grappling with how hate upended their lives

 She fears more people will be targeted

 When Martha Juarez returned to her El Paso home from the hospital, she didn't want to go anywhere or even watch TV.
-She was afraid and grieving, her daughter says.

-Her husband was gone and the wedding ring that marked the beginning of their life together as a married couple was nowhere to be found.
-Her precious ring was lost, the family says, at some point while medics tended for the 89-year-old injuries at the store or the hospital.
+Sh